 "You don't have to live with unwanted breast implants because you fear how your natural breasts will look after having your breast implants removed.
-Breasts don't need to be flat or deflated–-they can be put back together from within." -Dr. Lisa B. Cassileth, Board Certified Plastic Surgeon
+Breasts don't need to be flat or deflated—they can be put back together from within." -Dr. Lisa B. Cassileth, Board Certified Plastic Surgeon

-Dr. Cassileth will work with you to decide on the right surgical procedure.
+Our doctors will work with you to decide on the right surgical procedure.
 If your breast implants are ruptured, or if you have capsular contracture or capsular calcifications, you may also need your implant capsule removed, which is a surgery called "capsulectomy."
 This is often performed with breast implant removal or replacement.
 Whether the removal of the capsule is necessary or not is determined by your physical exam, radiological studies, or both.

 Most patients also need internal breast work done.
-Dr. Cassileth uses an innovative "auto-augmentation" technique to put the hanging breast tissue back where it belongs, central to the breast itself.
+Our practice uses an innovative "auto-augmentation" technique to put the hanging breast tissue back where it belongs, central to the breast itself.
 This is critical to having a full, high breast after breast implant removal surgery.
 Finally, depending on the amount of loose skin that you have, you may also need a mastopexy, or breast lift.
 The scar for mastopexy varies from patient to patient, depending on the degree of excess skin.
 In all cases, however, the scar is kept to a minimum, and the skin is never used to hold or lift breast tissue.

 Actress and “Little House on the Prairie” star Melissa Gilbert opens up on her decision to have her breast implants removed.
 Good Morning America asked Dr. Cassileth to discuss why breast implant removal, also known as an explant surgery, is becoming a growing trend among women.
 Dr. Cassileth sees many patients who want to go back to their natural breasts.
 Her patients regularly report feeling like they have their own body back again after having their breast implants removed, making this a very fulfilling procedure to perform.
 We wish Melissa a very happy recovery!

-Dr. Cassileth sees patients traveling from such distant countries as Japan and Saudi Arabia for breast implant removal explantation at her private Beverly Hills surgical center.
-She has perfected an internal breast lift technique which gives her patients beautiful, full, natural breasts, with the option of using fat grafting instead of silicone or saline implants.
-For patients who want to decrease the size of their breast implants or need to replace ruptured implants, Dr. Cassileth utilizes her internal breast lift technique in her breast implant revision surgery to ensure the implants are correctly positioned creating natural, lifted breasts.
+If added volume is needed for a fuller breast, they perform fat grafting (taking fat from one part of the body, purifying it and transferring the purified fat into the breast); removing the need for silicone or saline implants.
+For patients who want to decrease the size of their breast implants or need to replace ruptured implants, our doctors utilize our internal breast lift technique in breast implant revision surgery to ensure the implants are correctly positioned creating natural, lifted breasts.